JRedeker/jredeker.github.io/_posts/first-test.md

 description: ""
 headline: ""
 modified: ""
-categories: null
+categories:
+  - "null"
 tags: ""
 imagefeature: ""
 mathjax: false
 featured: false
 comments: false
-title: "An Awesome Headline!"
+title: Test post
 ---

 This is my first test of writing something on prose.io and seeing if it will push.

 #done.